-- 1. Reflect on how media-in amount, content, type, etc. has shaped you (and continues to shape you) into who you are. - 2.
-Consider the methodological challenges in studying the impacts of media. - 3.
-Describe, contrast, and evaluate theories on how media and media content impact development. - 4.
-Read and critique empirical research on media and development. - Discuss whether the impacts of media may differ across media type (television, video games, social media), across ages/stages of development, and across individuals. - Consider how the affordances of social media may lead to unique effects (compared to traditional media or inperson interactions) on users across development. - 7.
-Appreciate the active field-- and unanswered questions-- of research on media and development.
+- Reflect on how media-in amount, content, type, etc. has shaped you (and continues to shape you) into who you are. - 2.
+Consider the methodological challenges in studying the impacts of media. - Describe, contrast, and evaluate theories on how media and media content impact youth. - 4.
+Read and critique empirical research on media and development. - Discuss whether the impacts of media may differ across media type, across ages/stages of development, and across individuals. - Consider how the affordances of social media may lead to unique effects (compared to traditional media or in-person interactions) on users across development. - Appreciate the active field-- and unanswered questions-- of research on media and development.